-The expertly handled classical design of Virginia High School, (later Virginia Middle School), is a demonstration of the civic pride once expressed in the architecture of public educational facilities.
+The expertly-handled classical design of Virginia High School (later Virginia Middle School) is a demonstration of the civic pride once expressed in the architecture of public educational facilities.
 Such buildings dignified their specific functions and lent identity and character to their communities.
-The school, a landmark in the Euclid Avenue Historic District in Bristol, was designed by local architect Clarence B. Kearfott, who embellished the façade with a monumental Ionic portico.
-Completed in 1915, the building originally served white children from grades five on.
-The school later service as a middle school open to all.
+The school, a landmark in the Euclid Avenue Historic District in the city of Bristol, was designed by local architect Clarence B. Kearfott, who embellished the façade with a monumental Ionic portico.
+Completed in 1915, the building originally served White children from grades five on.
+The school later served as a middle school that was open to all.
 The building has also served as a venue for many club and civic gatherings throughout its history.
-Defense preparedness classes where held here during World War II.
+Defense preparedness classes were held at Virginia High School during World War II.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.